figtools/figgy.docs/docs/user-guides/how-to/cicd-validation.md

 ## Configuring CICD Validation

-With Figgy you can easily setup build-time validation of application configurations to ensure services cannot be deployed if they are missing a require configuration in their destined environment.
+With Figgy you can easily setup build-time validation of application configurations to ensure services cannot be deployed if they are missing a required configuration in their destined environment.

-The [validate](/docs/commands/config/validate/) command with the [--profile flag](/docs/commands/flags/profile/) is the secret to configuring CICD build validation.
+The [validate](/commands/config/validate/) command with the [--profile flag](/commands/flags/profile/) is the secret to configuring CICD build validation.

 To set-up CICD validation you'll want to write out a hydrated `~/.aws/credentials` and matching `~/.aws/config` file